Skip to main content

 Ice CORe DAting tools revisited to infer the dynamic of glacial – interglacial transitions over the last 1.5 million years

 The Quaternary period (last 2600 thousands of years, hereafter ka) is the ideal period to evaluate our understanding of climate processes with general circulation models (GCM) used for prediction of future climate as presented in the IPCC reports.
 During the Quaternary period, the largest climate changes are glacial – interglacial transitions, hereafter terminations, the last termination being a classical benchmark for GCM.
 The rhythm of terminations changed from a world associated with a 40 ka periodicity to a world associated with a 100 ka glacial – interglacial periodicity between 1250 and 700 ka.
 The cause for this transition is a long debated question highlighting that the causes and mechanisms of terminations are still poorly understood.
 The timing and amplitudes of terminations indeed result from multiple influences of insolation forcing, ice sheet size, atmospheric greenhouse gases (GHG) concentration as well as shorter (millennial) scale climate variability.
-The big challenge of ICORDA consists in solving major puzzles on the mechanisms of terminations by deciphering these different influences using two key Antarctic ice core records: EPICA Dome C covering the last 800 ka and an ice core to be drilled in the coming years and covering the last 1500 ka.
+The big challenge of ICORDA consists in solving major puzzles on the mechanisms of terminations by deciphering these different influences using two key Antarctic ice core records: EPICA Dome C covering the last 800 ka and the Beyond EPICA ice core with the deepest part reaching at least 1,2 Million years drilled up to January 2025.

 While ice cores provide unique continuous and high resolution climatic and GHG records, they are still too poorly dated on long timescales to address the aforementioned challenge.
-ICORDA aims at rethinking the way ice core chronology is built for decreasing drastically the associated uncertainties.
-This is currently done by (1) developing a mechanistic approach for the interpretation of isotopic tracers used for ice core dating and (2) combining numerous low to mid latitude ice core tracers to provide a global picture of climate change during terminations.
-The strategy involves interdisciplinarity between climate, geochemistry, ecophysiology and innovative instrumental developments as well as field, laboratory experiments and modeling.
+ICORDA aimed at rethinking the way ice core chronology is built for decreasing drastically the associated uncertainties.
+This has been done by (1) developing a mechanistic approach for the interpretation of the elemental and isotopic composition of gases trapped in ice cores and (2) combining numerous low to mid latitude ice core tracers to provide a global picture of climate change during terminations.
+The strategy involved interdisciplinarity between climate, geochemistry, ecophysiology and innovative instrumental developments as well as field, laboratory experiments and modeling.

 Link between temperature of the evaporative source and Antarctic temperature over the last 800 000 y